bahrus/xtal-sip/README.md

 Back to the bad:

 However, even in the sphere of web component development, not all web component libraries are making themselves compatible with the es-dev-server.
 Some of that is due to legacy / backwards compatibility needs, which hopefully will fade with time.
 But another looming cause is that a sizable portion of web component libraries are built on stencil (and perhaps other JSX libraries), which tend to work best with a bundling step, even during development.
-The fact that the library uses JSX means that some compiling will be necessary anyway, so from that point of view, they may not care much.
+The fact that the library uses JSX means that some compiling will be necessary anyway, so from that point of view, developers may not care much what else happens during a save.
 But it does mean that there's a bit of a rift there.
 I've tried, unsuccessfully, to use Ionic components, and Shoelace components, using bare import specifiers and the es-dev-server.
 On the other hand Ionic and Shoelace both provide easy CDN url's.
 But pointing a library exclusively to a (versioned) CDN url in the raw code doesn't seem like the right solution.

 Another weakness of import maps, in my mind, is it isn't easy to collapse mappings of multiple bare import endpoints to a single bundled (CDN) url.
 Perhaps this will come with bundled exchanges, but my guess is bundled exchanges will land in all browsers by the end of the decade, when the Igalium-based browser reaches 99% market share.
 It still seems to be only Google people spearheading this initiative (bundled exchanges).
 So what to do until then?